kite1988/dblp-parser/ReadMe.txt

 Similarly, you need to add mysql-connector-java-6.0-bin.jar in the classpath, and set the arguments.
 The command will be something like: java -cp mysql-connector-java-6.0-bin.jar -Xmx1G -DentityExpansionLimit=2500000 Parser [path_of_dblp.xml]

+The program will run for a while.
+For example, it takes 974 seconds to parse dblp-2014.xml using my desktop.